tobinus/OTD-semantic-framework/README.md

 #### Import (new) datasets

+You may decide to import a set of dataset, or all datasets available to a CKAN instance or another compatible system.
+You will typically do this if you want to use the automatic tagger or the spreadsheet approach below:

 1. Run `python dataontosearch.py dataset create --ckan <CKAN-URL>` where you replace `<CKAN-URL>` with the base URL to your CKAN instance.
-The instance must also expose RDF information about each dataset.
+The instance must also expose RDF information about each dataset, using the ckanext-dcat plugin.

-You may also create your own graph, and load it into the database, or use a filter when loading datasets.
-Use the `--help` option to see your options.
+If you use another system which exposes the datasets using the DCAT vocabulary, you can import its data by downloading the RDF and using the `--read` flag with `python dataontosearch.py dataset create`.

+Alternatively, you may start with an empty graph.
+This is useful when you intend to add datasets gradually through the dataset_tagger, which automatically downloads dataset metadata for unknown datasets.
+Simply use the `--empty` flag.

+As always, run `python dataontosearch.py dataset create --help` to see your options.

 #### Perform manual linking to concepts

-You may use the existing tags for the Open Transport Data project.
+You may use the existing tags for the Open Transport Data project, if you use the very same datasets.
 Simply run:

 `python dataontosearch.py similarity create`